FAST AND FREE SHIPPING OVER $50

 Plus, even if your insurance plan doesn't cover your child, you can still use HSA funds to cover your child’s health care expenses like services, prescriptions, specialist appointments, certain medical supplies, dental care, vision-related bills, and more, even if the other parent pays for their medical premiums.
 Family planning items like condoms and fertility kits and pregnancy tests are also eligible.

 Set up automatic contributions

 If you're ready to start saving for medical bills, consider setting up an HSA.
-Learn more about them at our online resource library, including what supplies are and aren't covered and what specific procedures qualify.
+Learn more about them at our online Learning Center, including what supplies are and aren't covered and what specific procedures qualify.

 As always, the information provided in this article should not be considered legal or tax advice.
 Please consult a licensed professional for appropriate advice given your individual situation.